 Figure 2.
 Generation-Consumption Gap for April

-There are two key factors which determine the negative gap between generation and consumption, namely, power plants’ decreased generation and the country’s increased consumption.
-As the Georgian electric system is heavily dependent on hydro power plants, it is important to look at the average generation of HPPs between 2007-2017, and the generation within the last twelve months.
+There are two key factors that determine the negative gap between generation and consumption, namely, power plants’ decreased generation and the country’s increased consumption.
+As the Georgian electric system is heavily dependent on hydropower plants, it is important to look at the average generation of HPPs between 2007-2017, and the generation within the last twelve months.

 Considering consumption levels over the past twelve months and the average consumption level between 2007-2017 (Figure 5), one can see that consumption increased substantially above average.
 This undeniably contributed to the persistent negative gap over the past nine months, and it might well be one of the main causes for the perpetuation of the gap.
 It seems clear is that HPP generation has remained relatively stable over the last decade, while electricity demand has been ever increasing.

 Figure 5.
 Consumption Trends